devGnode/JSWireshark/lib/pcapPrototype.md

  opts
 );
 ```
-your object at was extenced as below :
+your object will be extenced as below :

 ```javascript
 opts = {